dmlc/gluon-cv/docs/index.rst

 GluonCV: a Deep Learning Toolkit for Computer Vision
 ========================================================

 GluonCV provides implementations of state-of-the-art (SOTA) deep learning algorithms in computer vision.
-It is designed for helping engineers, researchers, and students to quickly prototype products, validate new ideas, and learning computer vision.
+It aims to help engineers, researchers, and students quickly prototype products, validate new ideas and learn computer vision.

 GluonCV features:

-1. training scripts that reproduces SOTA results reported in latest papers,
+1. training scripts that reproduce SOTA results reported in latest papers,

 2. a large set of pre-trained models,